-Though they may not be popping up in the neighborhood just yet, a town in Iowa is considering the tiny life.
+Though they may not be popping up in the neighborhood just yet, a town in Iowa is considering the tiny life, but not everyone in the town is convinced it's the right move.

 As of September 14th, more talks about tiny homes in Spencer have been brought up.
 The Spencer Planning and Zoning Commission meeting was sparked by continued interest in expanding the presence of tiny homes beyond campgrounds and trailer parks.